How to Start a Food Van Business in the UK

 Section 3: Cost of Sales

-Each item you sell will have a cost attached to it – for example for an americano, I need to factor in the cost of the beans, water supply and the coffee machine.
+Each item you sell will have a cost attached to it – for example for an americano, we need to factor in the cost of the beans, water supply, and the coffee machine.

 As with everything in your financial plan, try to be as accurate as possible when working out your cost of sales.

-In Brixx, I can link a cost of sale component to any income component:
+In Brixx, we can link a cost of sale component to any income component:

-This allows me to set a cost per unit sold or as a percentage of income.
-You can see in my example above, I’ve set my americano cost per unit sold as 20p, this will automatically calculate in Brixx for each sale that I forecast.
+This allows you to set a cost per unit sold or as a percentage of income.
+You can see in our example above, we have set our americano cost per unit sold as 20p, this will automatically calculate in Brixx for each forecasted sale.

-For goods that I buy packaged, like brownies, working out the cost of sales is significantly easier, it’s just the cost per cake that I buy from the supplier.
+For goods that are bought packaged, like brownies, working out the cost of sales is significantly easier, it’s just the cost per cake that we buy from the supplier.

 Section 4: Other startup costs & ongoing costs